2C-B

 - 2C-B is a psychedelic drug first synthesized in 1974 by Dr. Alexander Shulgin.
 It is one of the better-studied “novel” psychedelics, and is no longer considered to be a research chemical.

-- 2C-B is classified as a phenethylamine, which is a category of drugs that tends to share properties of psychedelics and stimulants to varying degrees.
+- 2C-B is classified as a “phenethylamine,” which is a category of drugs that tends to share properties of both psychedelics and stimulants.

 - 2C-B belongs to a family of drugs known as the “2C-x class” (or, more simply, the “2Cs”).
 These include 2C-I, 2C-E, 2C-T-7, and many others.